 Once you are teaching, or are working in a school, you take the 2 final classes that support you as a beginning teacher and strengthen the link between theory and practice.
-In addition to the course where you conduct a qualitative Classroom Research project, is the Master's Portfolio, the program capstone where you use your MAT program/teaching artifacts and projects to create a professional portfolio based on the School of Education Conceptual Framework.
+In addition to and following the course where you conduct a qualitative Classroom Research project (ED 626), you will also complete your Master's Portfolio (ED 698), the program capstone where you use your MAT program/teaching artifacts and projects to create a professional portfolio based on the School of Education Conceptual Framework.
 For this final product you develop reflective pieces that tie best practices, theory and research to your teaching practice.